Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Luxury: Treat yourself to an incredible stay at Sigiriya King’s Resort.
 The secluded location is ideal for a romantic escape surrounded by lush greenery.

-Budget: Shen Residence.
-A lovely homestay in the countryside of Sigiriya.
-The hosts make the most delicious food and you can rent scooters and bicycles to explore the village.
+Budget: I stayed at Shen Residence and loved it.
+It’s a homestay in the countryside of Sigiriya.
+The hosts make the most delicious food, and you can rent scooters and bicycles to explore the village.

 - Time needed: 2 nights.
 (If you have more time, I suggest spending an extra night in Trincomalee.
 But if you only have 3 weeks in Sri Lanka, stick to this itinerary)